aitoroses/cognitive-schema/README.md

 ## Contributing

 We love contributions!
 Whether you have a bug fix, a new feature, or just a suggestion, your input is invaluable.
-Join our community and help us make **Cognitive Schema** even better!
+Join our community and help us make **Natural Lens** even better!

 1. Fork the repository.
 2. Create a new branch.